skaramicke/gpt-developer/README.md

 # GPT Developer

-This is a GitHub Action that asks GPT to edit your code for you.
+This is a GitHub Action that asks ChatGPT to edit your code for you.

 ## Quick Start